The Alcoholic Denial Problem

 The day I got given a free ice cream:

 I live at the most easterly point of Europe on the Mediterranean island of Cyprus.
 Here, old-style hospitality is still very much the way.
 If you eat in a restaurant it is common for the owner to greet you personally and offer you complimentary fruit and after dinner drinks on the house.

 A few months ago I was with a friend in the little town of Protaras, on the eastern coast of the island.
 We had enjoyed a beautiful three-course meal under the stars and were just about to ask for the check.
 The owner of the restaurant walked proudly over to our table and insisted that before we leave we have a drink with him.

 A Free Drink My Friend?

 I of course declined and said I was fine with just the check.
-The smile dropped off his face as quick as you like and he said ‘Nonsense, you must have a drink on the house.
+The smile dropped off his face as quickly as you like and he said ‘Nonsense, you must have a drink on the house.
 I insist’.

 ‘Fine then I will bring you a bowl of ice-cream, just like we do for the children’, he said as he stormed off.